 JESSICASIMIEN.COM: As a young woman, what are some surprising things you’ve had to deal with as a stylist because of your gender?

-AN: I think that all women sometimes run into the issue of people wanting to take advantage of them, specifically as and when you aren’t agency represented.
+AN: I think that all women sometimes run into the issue of people wanting to take advantage of them, specifically when you aren’t agency represented.
 I can’t tell you how many times early on I have had issues with being paid accordingly, or not being credited for my work.
 Sometimes people think that young/pretty girls don’t have the intelligence to know when someone is trying to get over on them, but it’s something I have learned to overcome throughout the years.

 People also think that styling doesn’t require effort.
 There have been countless times when responses to my work has been along the lines of “well I dress myself every morning, and I don’t get paid for it.”
 They don’t realize the planning, research, and relationships needed to work a job.
 Two pictures can be 20 hours of work that no one ever hears about.